WSMaan/automation-task345/README.md

 **Note -** Please do not setup your own WebDriver implementation.
 This has already been done for you.

-# Tasks to complete

-Below are a number of tasks which related to the Finance Calculator which can be found on [https://www.landrover.co.uk/offers-and-finance/finance-calculator.html](https://www.landrover.co.uk/offers-and-finance/finance-calculator.html)

-1. Test 1 | On loading the model selection page for Finance Calculator ensure that the number of nameplates displayed is correct (At the time of writing this is 11).
-2. Test 2 | Open up the filter by Dropdown, change the monthly payment to £750, change the deposit to £20,000 and click Accept Values & Calculate.
-3. Test 3 | Select a model from the model selection page and confirm the personalised quote page has loaded.
-Click on the change vehicle button and ensure you are returned to the model selection page and can select a different nameplate.
-4. Test 4 | Select a model from the model selection page and confirm the personalised quote page has loaded.
-Change the dropdown value for the Engine Dropdown from the default engine selected.
-5. Test 5 | On the personalised quote page, click on the tooltip icon next to the finance product options and ensure that the information modal has opened.
-6. Test 6 | On the personalised quote page, change various options within for the finance quote (e.g Finance Product, Total Deposit or Duration of Agreement) and click on the calculate button.
-Ensure that you are presented with your quote details.

 ## Getting Started

 **Opening this project**